 The power of attorney gives another person the authority to conduct your business and financial affairs.
 When you name your son or daughter as agent, they have permission to sign your name pursuant to the terms and conditions of the power of attorney.
 What authority can be granted to the agent?
 The scope of authority can be limited to specific dealings or it can be broad enough to cover anything you do.
 In many states the durable power of attorney allows the agent to carry on a statutorily prescribed list of activities, which can be added to as seen fit.
 For example, Mr. Jones may want to specifically state that his daughter has the authority to make gifts of his property.
-This way, the annual per spouse gifting of \$15,000 (for 2018, increasing over time) per person will not be impaired because a person is incompetent or ill.
+This way, the annual per spouse gifting of \$13,000 (for 2009, increasing over time) per person will not be impaired because a person is incompetent or ill.

 The purpose of the power of attorney is to avoid the need for a court-appointed trustee.
 It is simpler and less expensive.
 Obviously, the potential for abuse exists so an agent who is completely trustworthy must be chosen.
 The power of attorney is subject to written revocation.
 An example of a statutory power of attorney form is shown below.
-The forms vary from state to state so it is important to use a form appropriate for your needs and valid under your state's law.

-≼ ♯ ≽ STATUTORY POWER OF ATTORNEY "SAMPLE"

 Notice: The powers granted by this document are broad and sweeping.
-They are explained in the Uniform Statutory Form Power of Attorney Act.
+They are explained in the Uniform Statutory Form

+Power of Attorney Act.
 If you have any questions about these powers, obtain competent legal advice.
 This document does not authorize anyone to make medical and other health-care decisions for you.
-You may revoke this power of attorney if you later wish to do so.

-You may have other rights or powers under state law not contained in this form.

-County of with respect t , State of to the following initialed sub , as my agent (attorn , appoint, of ey-in-fact) to act for me in any lawful w front of each power you are granting. ay, but need not, cross out each po (B) (C) (C) (D) (D) (D) (D) (D) (D) (D) (D) (D) (D Initial; A) Real property transaction B) Tangible personal property C) Stock and bond transaction C) Commodity and option trace B) Banking and other financi B) Business operating transaction B) Insurance and annuity trace C) Insurance and annuity trace C) Estate, trust, and other become and transaction C) Personal and family mainty C) Benefits from social sector military service.
-C) Retirement plan transaction M) Tax matters. ty transactions. ons. ansactions. al institution transaction actions. ansactions. eneficiary transactions. enance. urity, Medicare, Medica ns.
-Special inst • cial instructions limiting g or extending the powers granted to
+You may revoke this power of attorney if you later You may have other rights or powers under state law not contained in this form. , State of \\\\ \ , of the County of \\\\ \, appoint \\\\ $\$ , of the County of $\$ of \\\\\, as my agent (attorney-in-fact) to act for me in any lawful way with respect to the following initialed subjects: To grant one or more of the following powers, initial the line in front of each power you are granting.
+To withhold a power, do not initial the line in front of it.
+You may, but need not, cross out each power withheld.
+Initial; (A) Real property transactions (when properly recorded).
+(B) Tangible personal property transactions.
+(C) Stock and bond transactions.
+(D) Commodity and option transactions.
+(E) Banking and other financial institution transactions.
+(F) Business operating transactions.
+(G) Insurance and annuity transactions.
+(H) Estate, trust, and other beneficiary transactions.
+(I) Claims and litigation.
+(J) Personal and family maintenance.
+(K) Benefits from social security, Medicare, Medicaid, or other governmental programs, or military service.
+(L) Retirement plan transactions.
+(M) Tax matters.

+Special instructions;

+On the following lines you may give special instructions limiting or extending the powers granted to your agent.

 Unless you direct otherwise above, this power of attorney is effective immediately and will continue until it is revoked.
 This power of attorney will continue to be effective even though I become disabled, incapacitated, or incompetent.